tfpickard/tom.monster/README.md

 - Filters out forked repositories and periodically samples a random repository.
 - Deterministic Markov-inspired traversal to decide the next repository stop.
-- Background jobs refresh repository data, precompute scenes, and stage the next set of surreal commit statements.
+- Background jobs refresh repository data, precompute scenes, and stage the next set of OpenAI-generated micro stories about recent commits.
 - Procedural scene generator converts repository metadata into buildings, roads, and lighting cues for the frontend Three.js visualisation.
 - Next.js frontend polls the API, animates the city scene, and renders surreal